stablekernel/aqueduct/source/docs/db/connecting.md

 ```

 !!! note "Finding ManagedObjects"
         A managed object subclass must be directly or transitively imported into your application channel file.
 A file in your project directory that is not imported will not be found.
-There is typically no need to import a managed object subclass file directly: your application is initialized in your channel, where imports all of your controllers and services, which in turn import the managed object subclasses they use.
+There is typically no need to import a managed object subclass file directly: your application is initialized in your channel, which imports all of your controllers and services, which in turn import the managed object subclasses they use.
 As long as you are using your managed object declarations in your application, they'll be found.

 Controllers that need to execute database queries must have a reference to a context; this is typically accomplished by passing the context to a controller's constructor: